 |

-| Birdlife
+Birdlife

-is extremely good and you can expect to see pelicans,
+is extremely good and you can expect to see

-bee-eaters, kingfishers and many types of eagles.
+pelicans, bee-eaters, kingfishers and many types

 SEASONS

-Rainy Season: The long hot and
+Rainy Season: The long hot

-warm months of November and December.
+during the warm months of November and December.

-Dry Season: January through to
+Dry Season: January through

-for game viewing and for personal comfort.
+best for game viewing and for personal comfort.

 AMBOSELI